AndiS82/AndiS82/README.md

 # Hi!
 I'm Andy.
 ## Welcome to my Github profile.
-### I used to work as a certified nurse practitioner until I discovered the magic of web development and when I learned to code, my passion became my job.
+### I used to work as a certified nurse practitioner until I discovered the magic of web development.
+Now I'm a certified Full-Stack Developer (MERN and MEAN stack).
 <!--
 **AndiS82/AndiS82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.